devinit/ddw-analyst-ui/README.md

         docker-compose exec web python manage.py update_csv_files

 2. Create a scheduled event to periodically download updates from the git repo.
-The bash script is ‘update_csv_files.sh’ :
+The bash script is `update_csv_files.sh`

-3. The git hub repo hosting the file is at https://github.com/devinit/ddw-data-update-configs
+3. The git hub repo with csv files can be found here https://github.com/devinit/ddw-data-update-configs

 ### Development Database